briantist/CcgVault/README.md

 With a domain joined container host, the computer's credentials are used to retrieve the gMSA's managed password.
 This is typically how gMSAs are used.

-With a container host that is not domain joined, the crdentials of a standard user account in the domain that has permission to retrieve the gMSA's managed password, must be provided to the CCG, so that it can use those credentials in place of the machine account.
+With a container host that is not domain joined, the credentials of a standard user account in the domain that has permission to retrieve the gMSA's managed password, must be provided to the CCG, so that it can use those credentials in place of the machine account.

 The only way to provide these credentials to the CCG is via an out-of-process COM plugin that implements the [`ICcgDomainAuthCredentials` interface](https://docs.microsoft.com/en-us/windows/win32/api/ccgplugins/nn-ccgplugins-iccgdomainauthcredentials).